TorchTheDragon/TorchFNFExperiments/README.md

 No.

-# Can you make this compatible to put in the mods folder
+# Can you make this compatible to put in the mods folder?

-No, it is impossible for me, mainly cuz I suck with lua so idk if it is possible, but I don't think it is.
+No.